Chemaclass/Chemaclass/README.md

 #### ✍️ Knowledge Sharing

-I love writing about stuff, that's why I created a [tech blog](https://chemaclass.es/blog/), and a [readings blog](https://chemaclass.es/readings/).
+I love writing about stuff, that's why I created a [tech blog](https://chemaclass.es/blog/), and my [readings blog](https://chemaclass.es/readings/).
 There I write a post every month about tech, habits, team behaviors, and everything that I find interesting and brings some value to my life.